mirageglobe/devopsjourney/src/book.md

 - run your stack in the docker swarm ensuring that the web service can perform the same read and writes
 - test your docker swarm web serve uptime by randomly killing of 2 nodes

+**challenge five**

+fulfill the following requirements :

+- deploy either (a) ghost blog, or (b) wordpress, or (c) jekyllrb
+- ensure that your build can serve as a development environment; i.e. reasonable syncing speed between host and containers

 \clearpage

 # chapter 2 - pipelines